Code

 Net over 24 h = **+120 mg CO₂ day⁻¹** (positive balance).
 If rates are per unit biomass, scale accordingly.

-# Q8 — Additive Light Intensity at Depth (7 marks)
+# Q8 — Additive Light Intensity at Depth (7 Marks)

 Sum of components at 2 m: $400+120+50=570\ \mu\text{mol m}^{-2}\text{s}^{-1}$.
 The 500 μmol m⁻² s⁻¹ requirement **is met**.
 Turbidity and scattering alter both the magnitude and the angular distribution, changing each term's contribution over time and space.

-# Q9 — Spectrally Resolved Attenuation and the 1% Level (12 marks)
+# Q9 — Spectrally Resolved Attenuation and the 1% Level (12 Marks)

 Surface PAR $I_0=1800$.
 Fractions: 45% at 490 nm with $k_{BG}=0.040\ \text{m}^{-1}$; 55% at 620 nm with $k_{RY}=0.25\ \text{m}^{-1}$.